 Continuum of Care Grants

-On November 22, 2013, HUD released the FY 2013 Notice of Funding Availability for the FY 2013 CoC program application competition.
-It can be found at https://www.onecpd.info/resources/documents/FY2013-2014CoCProgramNOFA.pdf.
-HUD anticipates a 5 percent cut in the program funds, so only renewal (existing) projects will be applied for.
-No new grant applications will be accepted.
+On September 16, 2014, HUD released the FY 2014 Notice of Funding Availability for the FY 2014 CoC program application competition.
+It can be found at www.hudexchange.info/nofa.
+HUD anticipates that all renewal programs will be funded.

-Board of Supervisors Authorization to Apply to HUD and Ranking: To be announced soon!
+- Board of Supervisors Authorization to Apply to HUD and Ranking:

 - County Application due to HUD:

 - Permanent Supportive Housing Renewal